Viva Energy: Convenience and Mobility

 Viva Energy primarily sells Shell-branded fuel at Shell-branded sites, under a license agreement with Shell plc that expires on 31 December 2029.

-In May 2023 Viva Energy completed its acquisition of the Coles Express Convenience Retailing business.
+In May 2023, Viva Energy completed its acquisition of the Coles Express Convenience Retailing business.
 The acquisition created Australia’s largest fuel and convenience network under a single operator, with more than 700 stores.

 In March 2024, Viva Energy completed its acquisition of OTR Group, which supports Viva Energy’s vision to be Australia’s leading convenience retailer, now owning and operating more than 1,000 stores.

 The Shell Card fleet card can be used by fleet customers at Shell branded services stations across Australia.

 Commercial and Industrial

-Viva Energy is a significant supplier of fuel, lubricants and specialty hydrocarbon products to commercial customers in the aviation, marine, transport, resources, defence, construction, agriculture and manufacturing industries.
-Viva Energy’s strong position across many segments is underpinned by a national network of fuel supply infrastructure and long-standing customer relationships.
+Viva Energy is a supplier of fuel, lubricants and specialty hydrocarbon products to commercial customers in the aviation, marine, transport, resources, defence, construction, agriculture and manufacturing industries.
+Viva Energy’s position across many segments is underpinned by a national network of fuel supply infrastructure.